Reading

 Fresh Start

 Read Write Inc. Fresh Start supports struggling readers aged 9 and above to accelerate reading progress.
+This is an intervention, delivered outside of the normal reading lesson, to support pupils' with their individual areas of learning in reading.